calmdocs/vero/README.md

 # vero

-**Go backend with a native cross-platform GUI frontend -> macOS, Windows, and Linux**
+**Go backend with native cross-platform GUI frontends.
+Build on macOS.
+Run on macOS, Windows, and Linux.**

 Run a Go binary embedded in a native macOS SwiftUI app.
 The Go binary and the SwiftUI app communicate over a pipe.
 The macOS SwiftUI frontend app sends